Any Drug That Causes Impairment

 California Vehicle Code §23152 makes it a crime to drive when you are impaired by either alcohol or drugs.
 Moreover, there is no distinction between legal or illegal drugs.
 Taking any substance that can impair your physical or mental abilities can lead to a drug DUI charge.
 Even taking over-the-counter cold medicine can result in a driving under the influence of drugs charge.
 If you are facing a DUI drug charge you need to speak to an Orange County DUI attorney immediately.

 No “Legal” Limit For DUI Drugs

-Because there is no “legal limit” to driving under the influence of drugs, DUI drug cases are often more difficult to prosecute.
+Because there is no “legal limit” to driving under the influence of drugs, DUI drug cases are often more difficult than alcohol DUIs for the DA to prosecute and easier for an Orange County DUI lawyer to defend.
 In a DUI drug case the District Attorney (DA) must prove that you were “under the influence of a drug to the point where you could not operate a vehicle with the same caution characteristic of a sober person of ordinary prudence, under the same or similar circumstances.”
 In order to convict you of DUI drugs, the DA must prove this beyond any reasonable doubt.
 Thus, the sole issue is whether the driver was impaired and there is no magic number like there is in alcohol cases.